You got charged with reckless driving in Virginia, and now you are scouring the internet trying to figure out what to do.

 The most commonly used LIDAR gun in Virginia is the Pro Laser III manufactured and distributed by Kustom Signals, Inc.

 Kustom Signals, Inc. is also often tasked with calibrating the LIDAR guns every six months.
-It is important to determine whether the officer used the LIDAR gun in accordance training by the department as well as with the operator’s manual that is issued along with Pro Laser III.
+Is it important to determine whether the officer used the LIDAR gun in accordance training by the department as well as with the operator’s manual that is issued along with Pro Laser III.

 Pacing for Speed